By Kristina Zvaritch

 Wearing a wetsuit while freediving is generally recommended in order to keep warm and to have protection from the sun and stinging creatures in the water.
 However, performance wetsuits made specifically for freediving can make a big difference.
 Freediving-specific wetsuits have neoprene that is made to withstand compression at depth (unlike surf suits), yet offer more flexibility and elasticity (unlike scuba suits).

 Freedivers have many choices when it comes to choosing freediving wetsuits (check out our in-depth wetsuit guide).
-Generally, sport wetsuits with single-lining outside (open cell inside) significantly reduce heat loss and are preferred among recreational freedivers to use for training as they are more durable than competition wetsuits.
+Generally, training wetsuits with single-lining outside (open cell inside) significantly reduce heat loss and are preferred among recreational freedivers to use for training as they are more durable than competition wetsuits.

 Performance wetsuits with no lining (also known as “smooth skin open cell”) or single-lining inside (smooth skin outside) can make you glide easier through the water and are excellent for competition.
 A greater amount of care needs to be taken with both types of wetsuits when donning and removing them, as they are more fragile than double-lined nylon wetsuits.